The Future of Hybrid Working - Strategies & Solutions | Gamma

 As things start to go back to normal, there needs to be a shift from a productivity-first approach, to a people-first approach.

+The issues are far more granular than simply finding the perfect work-life balance.
 Technology has been the enabler for remote working when it was imperative to make the shift, but as we settle into the new normal, organisations need to fully understand how the same technology, and the policies around it, can affect its users.

 For example, although video meetings have become most people’s preferred form of collaboration, research shows that they are more likely to cause fatigue and stress — because of that, for most hybrid workers stress begins to set in about two hours into our working day.